jpaulm/javafbp-websockets/README.md

 To run this test, download the jar file - then position the current directory to your `javafbp-websockets` directory.

-Now in DOS, run this command:
+Now in Dos, run this command:

      java -jar build\libs\javafbp-websockets-x.y.z.jar